Cypraeoidea

-Cypraeoidea, the cowries and cowry allies, is a superfamily of sea snails, marine gastropods included in the clade Littorinimorpha.
+Cypraeoidea, the cowries and cowry allies, is a superfamily of sea snails, marine gastropods included in the order Littorinimorpha.
 This superfamily had been called Cypraeacea and was named by Rafinesque in 1815.

 Shell description

 This superfamily of sea snails have adult shells which do not look like typical gastropod shells because the spire of the shell is not visible in adults, instead the shells are: often quite rounded in shape, varying from globular to elongate, and with a long, very narrow, aperture which is sometimes toothed.
 The snails in these families have no operculum.